mui/material-ui/docs/src/pages/style/icons/icons.md

 ### Semantic Font Icons

-If your icons have semantic meaning, you need to provide a text alternative only visible assisitive technologies.
+If your icons have semantic meaning, you need to provide a text alternative only visible to assisitive technologies.

 ```css
 .sr-only {